How Diet Coke almost stole my retirement dreams

 My journey to the golden exit is coming quickly and I am thankful for that day so many years ago when a pile of Diet Coke caps helped trigger a dream.

 You can do it too.
-You just must educate yourself, write down where you want to be financially in the future and start today.
+You just need to educate yourself, write down where you want to be financially in the future and start today making the changes today that will secure your future tomorrow.

 What is one thing this month you could give up and then re-direct to saving opportunity?
 Even a 1% increase to your 401K or IRA will make a huge difference over a long period of time.